ncphillips/makersasylum.com/memberships.md

   title: Regular Membership
 - template: body-copy
   content: |-
     Need some tools to realise your crazy ideas?
 Here's what you can do.
 Pick your laptop and move that peach to our space.
 Sign-up for our reasonable membership plans and get making!
-Move it already..
+Move it already

     Benefits: